Bot-on-Tapwater/hynfratech_assessment/README.md

 ## CI/CD Pipeline

-Our project uses a robust CI/CD pipeline to ensure smooth development and deployment processes.
+Our project uses an automated CI/CD pipeline to streamline the development and deployment process.

 ### CI Pipeline

-1. **Version Control**: We use Git for version control, with the main repository hosted on GitHub.
+1. **Version Control**: Git is used for version control, with the primary repository hosted on GitHub.

-2. **Automated Testing**: On every push to the repository, GitHub Actions triggers our test suite:
+2. **Automated Testing**: Every push to the `master` branch triggers GitHub Actions:
-   - Unit tests for both `accounts` and `vm_management` apps
+   - Unit tests for the `accounts` and `vm_management` apps.
-   - Integration tests to ensure proper interaction between components
+   - Integration tests to ensure all components work together.
-   - Code linting using flake8 to maintain code quality
+   - Code linting using `flake8` to maintain code standards.

-3. **Code Quality Checks**: SonarQube is integrated to perform static code analysis, identifying potential bugs, code smells, and security vulnerabilities.
+3. **Environment Setup**:
+   - A PostgreSQL service is set up during the CI process using Docker to run database-related tests.
+   - An `.env` file is automatically generated from GitHub secrets.

+4. **Docker Image Build**: After passing the tests:
+   - A Docker image is built using the latest code.
-4. **Docker Image Building**: If all tests pass, a Docker image is automatically built and tagged with the commit SHA.
+   - The image is tagged with the `latest` tag.

+5. **SonarQube**: Static code analysis is run to check for potential bugs, security vulnerabilities, and code smells.

 ### CD Pipeline

-1. **Image Push**: The Docker image is pushed to our private Docker registry.
+1. **Docker Image Push**: Upon successful builds, the Docker image is pushed to Docker Hub.

-2. **Deployment Trigger**: Successful image push triggers the deployment process.
+2. **SSH Key Setup**: GitHub Actions uses an SSH key for passwordless access to the VPS.

-3. **Kubernetes Deployment**: Our Kubernetes cluster is updated using the following process:
+3. **Repository Update**: The remote repository is cloned or updated on the VPS.

+4. **Environment Setup on VPS**:
-   - The `django-deployment.yml` file is automatically updated with the new image tag.
+   - The `.env` file is securely uploaded to the server.
-   - Kubernetes applies the updated deployment file, performing a rolling update to ensure zero downtime.

-## Kubernetes Deployment Details

-Our application is deployed on a Kubernetes cluster for scalability and ease of management.

-### Kubernetes Resources

-1. **Persistent Volumes**: Defined in `pvc.yml`, these ensure data persistence across pod restarts.

-2. **PostgreSQL Deployment**: `postgres-deployment.yml` sets up the database service:
-   - Uses a StatefulSet for stable network identities
-   - Configures resource limits and requests
-   - Sets up environment variables for database initialization

-3. **Django Application Deployment**: `django-deployment.yml` deploys our main application:
-   - Defines resource limits and requests
-   - Sets up environment variables, including database connection details
-   - Configures liveness and readiness probes for better reliability
-   - Sets up an ingress for external access

-4. **Nginx Ingress**: Configured to route traffic to our Django service and handle SSL termination.

-### Scaling

-- Horizontal Pod Autoscaler (HPA) is set up to automatically scale the number of Django pods based on CPU utilization.

-### Monitoring and Logging

-- Prometheus is used for monitoring the Kubernetes cluster and application metrics.
-- ELK stack (Elasticsearch, Logstash, Kibana) is employed for centralized logging.
+   - Docker Compose is run on the server to start or restart services.

+5. **Deployment**:
+   - The Docker Compose file is executed remotely, ensuring all services are deployed correctly.
+   - If updates are needed, the Docker containers are restarted.

+By using this CI/CD pipeline, our development and deployment processes are automated and efficient, ensuring code quality and a seamless update process.

 ### Secrets Management

-- Kubernetes Secrets are used to manage sensitive information like database passwords and API keys.
+- Github Actions Secrets are used to manage sensitive information like database passwords and API keys.

-## Deployment Process
+## Deployment Process with Kubernetes

 1. **Initial Setup**:
    ```